sushantgundla/opendatapune-birth_and_death_records/README.md

    - Drastical drop in recorded Birth records was seen in year **2014**.
 Our insights shows strong corelation with implementation of the **Two-child policy** in Maharashtra, in year 2014.
    - In Maharashta, Pune has the second highest Road fatalities.
 Our Analysis shows **Road accidents** cause **1.64%** of total deaths in Pune, compared to *0.18%* of that of deadly **swine-flu**.
    - **October** shows **Highest Average Total Births** of *2643* followed by **April** with *2508*.
 Data shows strong relation with the fact that,in Maharashtra, most of the **marriages* happen in month of *January* and *September*.
-   - Comparing the data found in "**Detected cases and deaths due to diseases**" dataset(available on Pune Open Data Portal) and our datsets shows **dramatic differences in number of birth and death records**.
+   - Comparing the data found in "**Detected cases and deaths due to diseases**" dataset(available on PMC Open Data Store) and our datsets shows **dramatic differences in number of birth and death records**.
 The exact difference in number of recorded births and deaths from 2 datasets can be seen in file "**Recording_differences_between_datasets.csv**".
    - **Future Forecasting** predicts the *Number of Total Births* in year **2019** will be **48,824**

 ### 2. Anamolies in data